Kate Fairhead

 United Kingdom

-They involve intricate planning and coordination among multiple stakeholders, including contractors, lenders and customers.
+Regardless of their location, projects involve intricate planning and coordination among multiple stakeholders, including contractors, lenders, and customers.
 The contractual negotiations can be complicated and arduous.

-The rolling schedule of sectional handovers creates risks of potential disputes, liabilities and increased costs that need to be carefully managed, to avoid the developer facing a financial precipice.
+The rolling schedule of sectional handovers creates risks of potential disputes, liabilities, and increased costs that need to be carefully managed to mitigate the developer from potentially facing a financial precipice.

 Insurance is integral to each of these contracts and can be the deciding factor in persuading the stakeholders to sign on the dotted line.
-It offers each party peace of mind, so it’s important the developer has a comprehensive and seamless insurance programme in place from the project’s inception that strikes the ideal balance between risk transfer and mitigation to protect the developer against risks that could endanger the project’s – and their own future.
+It offers each party peace of mind, so it’s important the developer has a comprehensive and seamless insurance programme in place from the project’s inception.
+This programme should strike the ideal balance between risk transfer and mitigation to protect the developer against risks that could endanger the projects and their own future.

-The insatiable desire for more processing power means data centres need to be up and running as quickly as possible.
-Customers will often expect data halls to be operational long before the entire facility is complete, meaning building work will still be underway in other parts of the facility.
-That makes financial sense for the developer, allowing it to start earning a return on its considerable investment.
-But it also creates a huge potential liability if, once they’re handed over, those data halls, or the servers within them, are damaged by builders completing other parts of the data centre.
+The huge demand for more processing power means that data centres need to be up and running as quickly as possible.
+Customers often expect data halls to be operational long before the entire facility is completed, meaning construction may still be ongoing in other parts of the data centre while live servers are in place.
+This phased approach can be financially advantageous for developers, it can also create potential liabilities if the data halls or the servers within them are damaged by contractors completing other parts of the data centre.

-There will be lots of unknowns at the project’s start that pose big challenges for both developers and stakeholders.
+At the outset of a data centre project, unknowns may present challenges for both developers and stakeholders.
 Timelines, costs, and resource availability may be unclear, making it crucial for developers to adopt a proactive approach to risk management and insurance.

-Some data centre projects, are now so big they have outgrown the amount of risk capital available in the insurance market capacity. – This causes developers a challenge with their lenders, who want insurance for the project’s full contract value.
-But a trusted advisor can help a developer navigate these challenges, through maximising the available insurance capacity, negotiating with lenders’ advisors and by providing estimated loss assessments that will support the developer’s cause.
+Moreover, some data centre projects have grown so large that they exceed the available risk capital available in the insurance market.
+This can create challenges for developers, as lenders typically require insurance coverage for the project’s full contract value during construction and into the operational phase.
+Marsh can help developers navigate these challenges by maximising available insurance capacity, negotiating with lenders’ advisors, and providing estimated loss assessments that will support the developer’s position.

 United Kingdom